 - A blockage that obstructs or impedes the flow of the urine such as kidney stones

-- When urine flows backward to the kidney, which is called vesicoureteral reflux (VUR)
+- When urine flows backwards to the kidney, which is called vesicoureteral reflux (VUR)

 - Other abnormalities that occur in the urinary tract